Lecture 03: Exploring and visualising data

 p

-Adding more layers: Trend lines
+Adding more layers

-# Add trend lines for each species
+# Add a linear trend line per species

 p + geom_smooth(method = "lm", se = FALSE)